Russia's war spurs corporate exodus, exposes business risks

 “Stakeholders like employees and consumers will want to see if companies’ actions and behaviors are consistent with the communicated support that companies are expressing for Ukrainians,” she said.

-Lego, Ford, Volkswagen Group and its Czech-based Skoda brand said they would make millions of dollars in charitable donations to support Ukrainian refugees.
+Lego, Ford and Volkswagen Group said they would make millions of dollars in charitable donations to support Ukrainian refugees.

-Associated Press writers Matt O'Brien in Providence, Rhode Island; Danica Kirka in London; Ken Sweet in New York; Michael Liedtke in San Ramon, California; and Jan M. Olsen in Copenhagen, Denmark, contributed to this report.
+Associated Press writers Matt O'Brien in Providence, Rhode Island; Danica Kirka in London; Tali Arbel and Ken Sweet in New York; Michael Liedtke in San Ramon, California; and Jan M. Olsen in Copenhagen, Denmark, contributed.

 Follow AP’s coverage of the tensions between Russia and Ukraine at https://apnews.com/hub/russia-ukraine.
 Follow Kelvin Chan on Twitter at https://www.twitter.com/chanman.